wayism/org/content/ontology/_index.md

 # Understanding Existence: Wayist Ontology

 Ontology explores the nature of being, existence, and reality.
 In Wayism, we present ancient understandings in clear, logical frameworks.
+Few spiritualities have a complete ontology.
+Wayism has a robust and well seasoned ontology.

 ## Core Concepts